qdread/nasabio/methods/diversitymethods.md

 ### 3.2 Beta diversity

 We calculated taxonomic, functional, and phylogenetic beta-diversity (turnover of diversity among local communities) for tree and bird communities.
 Beta-diversity is defined as the variation in community composition across multiple local communities.
 To determine beta-diversity at a point, it is necessary to define the kernel or radius within which variation in community composition is taken into account.
 For the FIA dataset, we aggregated species abundances of each plot and calculated beta-diversity for each plot at a number of different radii around the focal plot; as the radius increases, the number of pairwise comparisons among plots also increases as more plots fall within the kernel.
+Here, we present methods for both the pairwise and multi-site indices.

 Things to do here, if desired:
 - Use rarefaction-based estimate of effective number of communities as the denominator in the multi-site mean pairwise dissimilarity metric, rather than the raw number of sites sampled

 #### 3.2.1 Taxonomic

-**Old way**
+**Pairwise method**

 We calculated taxonomic beta-diversity using the d() function from the R package vegetarian (diversity partitioning method).
-We also calculated beta-diversity with the pairwise dissimilarity method using the vegdist() function from the R package vegan and taking the mean of the pairwise Jaccard dissimilarity of all local communities within a particular radius of the focal plot.
+We also calculated beta-diversity with the pairwise dissimilarity method using the vegdist() function from the R package vegan and taking the mean of the pairwise S&oslash;rensen and Jaccard dissimilarity of all local communities within a particular radius of the focal plot.
 As before, we calculated both abundance-weighted and presence-only metrics for FIA communities, and only presence-only metrics for BBS communities.
+When calculating means of beta-diversity metrics ranging between 0 and 1, we used the arcsine-square root transform.

-**New way**
+**Multi-site method**

 We calculated taxonomic beta-diversity using the `betapart()` family of functions from the R package *betapart*.
 We opted to use the pairwise distance-based method rather than Whittaker's diversity-partitioning method because it allows us to use more consistent methods across taxonomic, functional, and phylogenetic diversity calculations.
 We calculated multi-site indices based on the Sorensen dissimilarities among communities.
 Each of these represent the mean pairwise dissimilarity among plots or routes within a given radius.
 We were additionally interested in the relative contributions of nestedness and turnover to beta-diversity at different spatial scales.
 There are two commonly used methods to partition the multi-site index (cite Baselga, cite Podani).
 We opted to use Baselga's method.